strangebit/Bethesda-Quake-Redirector/Quake_x64_Redirector_README.txt

 Thus Bethesda Launcher Quake Redirector will do it in a dynamic way.
-This tool will simply replace your original Quake_x64.exe with a custom one, which simply forwards all launch options passed to it to the real Quake exe (which we rename to ORIGINAL_Quake_x64.exe).
+This tool will simply replace your original Quake_x64.exe with a custom one, which simply forwards all launch options passed to it to the real Quake EXE (which we rename to ORIGINAL_Quake_x64.exe).
 It then allows you to specify your own launch options in a config file.
 Then we can simply run Quake from the Bethesda Launcher.

 ---------------------------------------------------------------------------------------------------